Holidays to Lake Quilotoa

 Because Quilotoa has been dormant for many centuries, erosion has weathered away the top of the crater lip and now farmland reaches right up to the caldera and even down into the precipitous slopes of the crater itself!
 From here, a steep path winds down to the shores of the lake, where you can get a canoe, a boat, or even a pedalo out onto the water.
 For those of you who don't fancy the steep trek (and it IS steep) back up, we recommend you hire one of the donkeys who can helpfully be found waiting by the lakeshore.
 It's only a few dollars to hire one for the journey back to the top, and trust us: it's a whole lot easier.

-You can visit Lake Quilotoa on a day-trip from Quito, but most people choose to visit as part of a multi-day trip into the Cotopaxi National Park, which gives you the chance to stay in a traditional hacienda overnight and means you can be at Lake Quilotoa in the early morning when it's at its most magical.
+You can enjoy a short holiday to Lake Quilotoa on a day tour from Quito, but most people choose to visit as part of a multi-day tour of thse Cotopaxi National Park, which gives you the chance to stay in a traditional hacienda overnight and means you can be at Lake Quilotoa in the early morning when it's at its most magical.

 The Latacunga Loop